What is a StoryWalk®?

 The First SFL StoryWalk® Display

 The first SFL StoryWalk® display will be in the traditional format of pages of a picture book spaced out along the walk.
-This display will be for the month of December, 2021.
+This display will be set up in December, 2021 and run through the end of January, 2022.
 The New Hampshire State Library (NHSL) in collaboration with the New Hampshire State Council on the Arts and the New Hampshire Humanities awarded SFL with a mini-grant for 2 Copies Sy Montgomery's book "Becoming A Good Creature".

 The objectives of the grant in addition to StoryWalk® programs is 1) storytelling in New Hampshire communities, 2) encourage arts programming in communities that have offered limited or no arts programs, 3) introduce library audiences to a variety of storytelling forms, and 4) strengthen the partnership between the arts community and public libraries.
 Storytelling programs must be completed by December 31, 2021.